sakhawat19/sakhawat19.github.io/index.md

 - Social Network Analysis, graph modeling, and inference
 - Full-stack software (ERP), IoT & fog/edge computing

+## News
+- (Nov 2025) Collaborative article **"Stock Prediction Based On Annual Reports Using Large Language Model"** accepted for presentation at the [ACDSA 2025 Conference](https://www.acdsa.org/).
+- (Sep 2025) Article **"MMEC: Using MoE Efficiently for Mobile Edge Computing"** accepted for presentation at the [ICTC 2025 Conference](https://ictc.org/).
+- (Aug 2025) Article **"Detection of LLM Hallucinations Using Late Internal Representations"** accepted for presentation at the [ICMLA 2025 Conference](https://www.icmla-conference.org/icmla25/keydates.html).
+- (Jul 2025) Presented preliminary findings on **hallucination detection in LLMs** at internal research symposium, UNC Greensboro.
+- (Jul 2025) Presented preliminary findings on **hallucination detection in LLMs** at internal research symposium, UNC Greensboro.
+- (Jun 2025) Article **"Identifying Social Interaction Outliers with the Use of Network Analysis: Disk Decoration in the Middle Magdalenian Period"** accepted for presentation at the [ASONAM 2025 Conference](https://asonam.cpsc.ucalgary.ca/2025/) (August 2025).
+- (Mar 2024) Initiated collaboration with NSF-funded **Social Network Analysis of Magdalenian Hunter-Gatherers** project.
+- (Aug 2023) Joined UNC Greensboro (CS) as a Research Assistant.

 ## Professional Experience

 ### Research Assistant — University of North Carolina at Greensboro (_Aug 2023 – Present_)